 U.S. immigration regulations require that Yale verify and document adequate funding arrangements for all incoming scholars.
 For appointments beginning July 1, 2022, Yale has set a minimum of $3,167 per month ($38,000/year) for an individual and an additional $725 per month for an accompanying spouse and $525 per month for each accompanying child.

 In all instances, the minimum level of funding must be met before a visa document can be issued.
 Requests for H-1B sponsorship must follow U.S. Department of Labor rules about funding regardless of Yale's recommendations.
 J-1 scholars and any accompanying dependents must have health insurance coverage regardless of funding source.

 The Office of Postdoctoral Affairs sets the funding levels for all appointments that fall under the authority of their office.
 Please refer to their list of compensation by appointment title.

-- J-1 Scholars and Student Interns - The requested start date must be at least 60 days (or more than 60 days in some cases) from the date all documentation is submitted to OISS (except for Canadians who do not need to apply for visas).
+- J-1 Scholars and Student Interns - The requested start date must be at least 90 days (or may be more in some cases) from the date ALL documentation and data elements are submitted to OISS (except for Canadians who do not need to apply for visas).
 OISS will issue the required DS-2019, needed for visa application, within 10 business days upon receiving a fully complete OISS Connect record.